anbangzhang/5010-project-anbangzhang/README.md

  # Input File Format

- The input file specifies the world map in the following three sections, you can refer to the sample _/res/mansion.txt_.
+ The input file specifies the world map in the following four sections, you can refer to the sample _/res/world specification/mansion.txt_.

   1. World description including the size, the name, and the target character.
+  2. The pet name.
-  2. A detailed list of all of the spaces or rooms that make up the world
+  3. A detailed list of all of the spaces or rooms that make up the world.
-  3. A detailed list of all of the items that can be found in the world
+  4. A detailed list of all of the items that can be found in the world.

  Each section is specified as follows: